AlisherNPortfolio/eshop-portfolio/README.md

 ]
 ```
 ==================================================
-> Vue 3 frontend site was not started yet!
+> Vue 3 frontend side was not started yet!
 I think I will develop it after finishing the backend side.